giwankim/til/kotlin/kia/04-classes.md

 Note that the `sealed` modifier implies that the class is abstract; you don't need an explicit `abstract` modifier and can declare abstract members.

+Sealed interfaces follow the same rules: once the module that contains the sealed interface is compiled, no new implementations for it can be provided.

 ## Declaring a class with nontrivial constructors or properties

-Kotlin differentiates between a _primary_ constructor (which is usually the main, concise way to initialize a class and is declared outside of the class body) and a _secondary_ constructor (which is declared in the class body).
+In object-oriented languages, class can typically have one or more constructors.
+Kotlin is the same, but it makes an important, explicit distinction: it differentiates between a _primary_ constructor (which is usually the main, concise way to initialize a class and is declared outside of the class body) and a _secondary_ constructor (which is declared in the class body).
 It also allows you to put additional initialization logic in _initializer blocks_.

-Sealed interfaces follow the same rules: once the module that contains the sealed interface is compiled, no new implementations for it can be provided.

 ### Initializing classes: Primary constructor and initializer blocks

-In a previous chapter we saw how to declare a simple class:
+Prviously, we saw how to declare a simple class:

 ```kotlin
 class User(val nickname: String)
 ```

 The block of code surrounded by parentheses is called a _primary constructor_.
 It serves two purposes: specifying constructor parameters and defining properties that are initialized by those parameters.
-Here is a more explicit code that does the same thing:
+Let's unpack what happens here and look at the most explicit code we can write that does the same thing:

 ```kotlin
 class User constructor(_nickname: String) {